 Things to consider

 The $550 annual fee may fall outside the average travel credit card owner’s comfort zone.
-For occasional travelers or those who use credit cards infrequently, the American Express Platinum charge card may not be worth it.
+For occasional travelers or those who use credit cards infrequently, the American Express Platinum may not be worth it.

 Before you get this card, make sure you’ll spend enough with it on eligible travel expenses to take advantage of its points-earning potential and the resulting rewards.

 The Platinum Card® from American Express travel rewards details